 POWER AND CONTROL WHEEL

-The Power and Control Wheel depicts an abusive relationship, where at its core lies power and control surrounded by 8 tactics used by batterers.
+The Power and Control Wheel depicts an abusive relationship.
+At its core lies power and control surrounded by 8 tactics used by batterers.
 A thick border labeled "Physical, VIOLENCE, Sexual" encircles the wheel and its contents.
-The eight tactics identified are as follows, in clockwise order:
+The eight tactics follow in clockwise order:

 Making her afraid by using looks, gestures; smashing things; destroying her property; abusing pets; displaying weapons.

 Putting her down; making her feel bad about herself; calling her names; making her think she's crazy; playing mind games; humiliating her; making her feel guilty.

 Controlling what she does, who she sees and talks to, what she reads, where she goes; limiting her outside involvement; using jealousy to justify actions.

 Making light of the abuse and not taking her concerns about it seriously; saying the abuse didn't happen; shifting responsibility for abusive behavior; saying she caused it.

 Making her feel guilty about the children; using the children to relay messages; using visitation to harass her; threatening to take the children away.

 Treating her like a servant; making all the big decisions; acting like the "master of the castle"; being the one to define men's and women's roles.